 Google: Use natural phrasing for the main words and keep them in their natural order.
 Add context words to distinguish between meanings – if you are looking for an apple, is it the computer or the fruit?

-- convert gallons to cubic meters — Results: There are several hits on the first page that can be used to convert volumes.
-Google also has an instant answer from its calculator.
-More about Google calculations.
+- convert gallons to cubic meters — Results: Shortcut Google has an instant answer from its calculator followed by several hits that can be used to convert volumes..
+More about Google calculator.